PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Open Notifications

-Open Android notifications (Emulator only)
+Open the notification shade, on Android devices.
+(Emulator only)

 ### Usage